Dragon Wars: Land of Myth Chapter One Part One

 “Mum’ll accuse us of clogging up the lounge again,” Andrew said.

 Lydia dusted off the knees of her trousers and shook her head.
 “She’s in bed – it’s a bad day.
 Dad won’t mind.
-I’ll probably have to roust him out of the study to drive us anyway.”
+I’ll probably have to roust him out of the study to drive us anyway.
+He’s working on that crazy book of his again.”

 “And he’ll moan about that instead.
 I’ll be glad when we can learn to drive next year.”
 Karen opened the door and stopped short.
-She made a kind of squeaking noise and exclaimed, “What the hell?!”
+She made a kind of squeaking noise and looked back at the others.
+Her mouth was opening and closing but no words were coming out.
+After a moment she gave a little moan.
+“Not again.”

 “What’s wrong?”
 Lydia joined her sister at the door.
-Her mouth went dry and she had to swallow the bile which rose up and burned her throat.
-“Okaaaay… that’s not the landing.”
+Her mouth went dry, and she swallowed the bile which rose up and burned her throat.
+“Okaaaay? that’s not the landing.”
 She tried to sound nonchalant, but her voice shook as she looked out at a wild and windswept heath.
+It was a cloudy day, but the sky was a clear blue above the heath even though she could see lightning on the distant horizon.
+A swooping sense of deja vu made her grab the door frame, the view was equally familiar and strange.
+Things from her dreams had impinged on the waking world before but never like this.

 “Wow!
 Now that’s cool!”
-Andrew exclaimed.
+Andrew said.
 Lydia heard him take several shaky breaths.
 “It’s weird – even for us.”
-He stuck his head through the doorway, sniffed the air and then looked back at his sisters with sparkling eyes.
+He stuck his head through the doorway, sniffed the air, and then looked back at his sisters with sparkling eyes.
 “Doesn’t even smell like the house.”

 Karen and Lydia looked at each other.
-Her sister was as pale as Lydia felt.
+Her sister was as pale as Lydia felt, and there was a distressed tightness around her eyes like she was trying not to cry.

 “It’s worth a try, I guess.”
-Karen did as he’d suggested and then reopened it.
+Karen hesitated, then did as he’d suggested before reopening it.

 “Help us!
 Please, you must help us!”

 “And drag him in as well,” Lydia said.
-“We could try but then-” she broke off as the voice repeated it is call for help, “Well then there’s that.”
+“We could try but then?”

 “That’s true, but why should we care?”
 Karen said.
 “We didn’t ask for this.”

 “So what?”
-Karen put her hands on her hips but the shake in her voice told Lydia her sister was wavering.
+Karen put her hands on her hips, but the shake in her voice told Lydia her sister was wavering.
+“I don’t care!”
+She didn’t sound convinced.

 “Me too!”
 Andrew said.

-“You can stay here – we need someone to cover for us.”
+“You can cover for us.”
 Lydia carried her rucksack to the door as Andrew hefted the holdall onto his shoulder.
+“Hopefully it’ll let you out once we’re gone.”

 “Possibly,” Lydia said as she shrugged her coat on.
-“But this is important.
+“But it’s important.
 More important than we realise.
 It feels like the right thing to do.”
 She looked down at the elegant mules on Karen’s feet.
 “Put your trainers on, you won’t get far in those things.”

 “Of course I did.
-We’re being manipulated.
-Whoever’s behind this wants us to feel it.
-I don’t trust feelings which aren’t my own when mine are telling me the opposite.”
+Whoever’s behind this wants us to feel that way.
+I don’t trust feelings which aren’t my own.”
 Karen shook her head as she changed her shoes.
 “If we’re going to do this, let’s go.”

 This post was mentioned on Twitter by irkdesu: RT @shutsumon: Chapter 1 Part 1 of Dragon Wars: Land of Myth posted http://bit.ly/5cghvQ #WebLit…